-The Festival is very happy to be working closely with local schools:
+The Festival worked closely with local schools:

 Art and Photography Exhibition

 Both art and photography from Beaminster School seniors and Art from St Mary’s Academy and Beaminster Playgroup was exhibited in the Public

 Hall as part of the wider Festival Art Exhibition.